cerner/terra-graphs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 2.
 3.
 4.

+## Link to CodeSandbox
+Use [this](https://codesandbox.io/s/keen-thunder-nh5gk?file=/src/data.js) template to reproduce the behavior.

 ## Additional Context / Screenshots
 <!-- Add any other context about the problem here.
 If applicable, add screenshots to help explain. -->